bkis/pudel/README.md

 - one-click copying of the poll URL
 - optional admin link functionality to keep participants from editing/deleting the poll
 - optional poll administration interface for managing all the polls on the server
+- optional receive an email after new comment was written

 # Requirements
 - PHP 5.4 or higher